-An upcoming version of Android looks ready to make workers more productive.
-Tentatively dubbed Android O – an official name hasn't yet been announced – the update promises longer battery life, improved messaging and timesaving gesture controls.
+A new version of Android looks ready to make workers more productive.
+Dubbed Android 8.0 Oreo, the update promises longer battery life, improved messaging and time-saving gesture controls.

 Here's a rundown of the features that business users can look forward to.